silviapio/r9-reactube/README.md

 - `main`

-In main branch goes the latest stable version of the app. **This is the correct version to fork/clone, should you wish to!**
+In main branch goes the latest stable version of the app. **This is the most suitable version to fork/clone, should you wish to!**

 - `development`